AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ## 🔴 **Create OUs for Each Department**

-Create the following Organizational Units directly under the domain `corp.aclab.tech`:
+Create the following Organizational Units directly under the domain `corp.aclab.tech`

 * IT
 * HR